Evaluating neural network explanation methods using hybrid documents and morphological agreement

 Formally, let $x_t$ be a word inside hybrid document $\mathbf{X}$ that originates from a document $\mathbf{X'}$ with gold label $y(\mathbf{X'})$. $x_t$'s gold label $y(\mathbf{X}, t)$ is set to $y(\mathbf{X'})$.
 Let $f(\mathbf{X})$ be the class assigned to the hybrid document by a task method, and let $\phi$ be an explanation method as defined above.
 Let $\mathrm{rmax}(\mathbf{X}, \phi)$ denote the position of the maximally relevant word in $\mathbf{X}$ for the predicted class $f(\mathbf{X})$.
 If this maximally relevant word comes from a document with the correct gold label, the explanation method is awarded a hit:

-where $1_P$ is 1 if $P$ is true and 0 otherwise.
+where $\mathbb{I}[P]$ is 1 if $P$ is true and 0 otherwise.
 In \figref{example-manual-snippet} (bottom), the explanation method $\mathrm{grad}^\mathrm{L2}_{1 p}$ places $\mathrm{rmax}$ outside the correct (underlined) fragment.
 Therefore, it does not get a hit point, while $\mathrm{limsse}^\mathrm{ms}_s$ does.

-An explanation method's pointing game accuracy is calculated as its total number of hit points divided by the number of possible hit points.
+The pointing game accuracy of an explanation method is calculated as its total number of hit points divided by the number of possible hit points.
 This is a form of the pointing game paradigm from computer vision \cite{zhang2016top}.